-how we do it Our work begins with those for whom we conduct our research and create our contents and programmes: the Portuguese people.
+francisco manuel dos santos foundation how we do it Our work begins with those for whom we conduct our research and create our contents and programmes: the Portuguese people.
 We take the time to listen to people across society to understand their concerns and desires and the broader themes that are emerging in society.
 Next, we bring focus to our learnings, drawing out insights and surfacing key issues to be explored further.
 Finally, we anticipate critical areas of development for Portuguese society and define key actions for the future.
 Having gained insights from the public and identified areas for future development, we then have a solid basis from which to create products that can truly serve the Portuguese people.
 We obtain raw data and information to generate objective knowledge sources in the form of information portals, studies and publications.
 Working with leading academics, we provide in-depth research and analysis concerning social, political and economic aspects of Portuguese society.
 Since knowledge without sharing is of little value, we then work to disseminate the knowledge through different formats and platforms.
 With the help of communication specialists and digital media, we inspire public interest and transform complex data into easily digestible information, thereby engaging diverse audiences, empowering them with objective knowledge and enabling them to become active participants in society.

-our research The Foundation's research covers a diverse range of topics crucial to understanding and improving Portugal's social, economic and political landscape.
-The Foundation's studies provide valuable insights into some of the most pressing issues facing Portuguese society today.
-The subjects to be explored in the research projects developed are announced in the Foundation's triennial research programme.
-The research teams - comprising academics linked to national and international universities and research centres - are selected through a public and transparent process to ensure the rigour and independence of the research produced.
-The Foundation's research and science communication team monitors the development of approved projects and organises research-related events that aim to disseminate knowledge amongst the public in a completely free and accessible manner.
-In fulfilment of our mission to promote a deeper knowledge of the Portuguese reality and contribute to societal progress, the Foundation has published more than 71 studies on a variety of topics, involving more than 300 researchers.
-Recent examples of our research projects include:
+our research The Foundation's research covers a wide range of topics crucial for understanding and improving Portugal's social, economic and political landscape.
+In fulfilment of its mission to promote a deeper knowledge of the Portuguese reality and contributing to societal progress, the Foundation has published more than 75 research studies, policy papers and public opinion surveys on a variety of topics, involving more than 400 researchers.
+The issues to be explored in the research projects are announced in the Foundation's triennial research programme.
+The research teams - comprising academics who work for national and international universities and research centres - are selected through a transparent public process to ensure the rigour and independence of the research produced.
+The Foundation's internal research and science communication team monitors the development of approved projects and creates research-related events and other initiatives to disseminate knowledge amongst the public in a completely free and accessible manner.
+The Foundation's research encompasses three different formats/collections: